ably77/Standard-OCP-Workshop/Lab3-Deploy_Springboot_Pipeline/Lab 3 - Deploy Springboot Pipeline.md

   secret: random-string-data
 ```

+### Fork the spring-rest repo
+Fork the repo here: https://github.com/redhat-cop/spring-rest

+You will need this to push changes so you can instantiate your pipeline

 ### Modify the webhook taskrun to your Github
 Modify the following parameters in the `github-webhooks/wh-create-spring-repo-webhook-run.yaml`
 - GitHubOrg